Wrong Medication & Prescription Lawsuits

 Attorneys for Wrong Drug Prescription Errors

 If you or someone you love was provided the wrong prescription drug, contact Simmons and Fletcher, P.C., today.
-Our attorneys have been serving personal injury victims since 1979.
+Our defective prescription attorneys are here to help.
+The law firm has been serving personal injury victims since 1979.
 Call (713) 932-0777 for more information.